hux73y/Reinforcement-Learning/README.md

 # Reinforcement-Learning

-Temporal Difference Learning Algorithmus , verbunden mit Künstlichen Neuronalen Netzen, für das Spiel TicTacToe als Proof of Concept.
+Temporal Difference Learning Algorithm with neural network, for the game TicTacToe as Proof of Concept.
+Documentation follows soon.